realworldocaml/book/en/02-guided-tour.md

 other languages, including Java and C#, where objects are by default nullable, and whose type systems do little to defend from null-pointer exceptions at runtime.

-Given that in OCaml ordinary values are not nullable, you need some other way of representing values that might not be there, and the `option` type is the standard solution.

 ## Records and Variants